tradingview/lightweight-charts/docs/time-zones.md

 - [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl)

-And even if to format a date we could (and we do) use `Date` object with its `toLocaleString` method (and we could even pass a `timeZone` field as an option), but what's about getting a date/time fields?
+And even if to format a date we could (and we do) use `Date` object with its `toLocaleString` method (and we could even pass a `timeZone` field as an option), but how about date/time field?

 All to solve this it seems that the only solution we have is `Date`'s getters, e.g. `getHours`.
 Here we could use 2 APIs: